 This panel is comprised of five members, three of which are experienced educators.
 This panel will verify provider compliance with the FSMTB CE Standards used for CE Registry.
 It reviews student feedback to inform content adjustments or course revisions for provisional and registered providers, and oversees maintenance of the CE Standards and Registry Guidebook.

 This committee is comprised of at least five members and provides general oversight of the licensing examination process.
 This includes job task analyses, examination item development, security, administration and quality assurance to ensure consistency with the member boards’ examination needs.
 The committee also approves item development panels and recommends test plans to the BOD.
 Subcommittees may be appointed to assist the Examination Committee in the fulfillment of its responsibilities.

 Examination Development Committee

 Members of the Exam Development Committee (EDC) are appointed by the BOD.
 The members of this committee are subject matter experts (SME) whose ongoing mission is to maintain the continued development of the Massage & Bodywork Licensing Examination (MBLEx).
 This committee reviews items that are submitted for consideration to be added to the MBLEx item bank.
 This process ensures the clarity of entry level content and item writing conventions.
 The EDC works in direct collaboration with the FSMTB psychometric team to ensure the validity and defensibility of exam items.
 To adhere to FSMTB’s commitment to transparency, state board and licensing agency representation is encouraged at all EDC meetings.

 Federation Authentic Information Review (FAIR)

-Licensure Renewal Committee
+License Renewal Committee

-Those eligible for appointment to standing committees shall be members of the Board of Directors, Associate Members, and other individuals with the expertise needed to carry out the mission and functions of FSMTB.
+Those eligible for appointment to standing committees shall be members of the board of directors, associate members, and other individuals with the expertise needed to carry out the mission and functions of FSMTB.